Consumers, today, want a consistent brand experience and convenience across all channels whether offline or online.

 Chipotle, the popular restaurant chain, takes its omnichannel customers seriously which is why they developed an app that allows customers to place orders on the go.
 It allows you to check your nearest store once you sign up on the app, place your order and get it ready to go once you arrive for pick up.

-Amazon goes one step further to provide an excellent omnichannel experience for all its customers.
+Amazon goes one step further to provide an excellent omnichannel customer experience for all its customers.
 The app and website are automatically synced with all its users’ carts which means that customers can shop at their convenience whether its online or offline.
 A shopper can directly check their purchase history, wish lists while they are at their store and opt for easy checkout options via the app.

 Popular beauty brand, Bobbi Brown partnered with leading beauty technology company Perfect Corp to offer beauty consultations that are personalized and powered by AR (Augmented Reality) and AI (Artificial Intelligence).